 Minors cannot freely keep and bear arms.
 Under federal and Ohio law, minors cannot buy a firearm of any kind, and persons under 21 cannot buy a handgun.
 Minors under 16 cannot hunt without an accompanying adult.
-Except for lawful hunting, minors of any age cannot have firearms unless the firearms are used for purposes of instruction in firearms safety, care, handling, or marksmanship under competent adult supervision.
+Except for lawful hunting, minors of any age cannot have firearms unless the firearms are used to instruct firearms safety, care, handling, or marksmanship under competent adult supervision.

 Searches and seizures which would be unconstitutional if they involved an adult may be constitutional when they involve a juvenile.
 For example, the summary search of school lockers may be proper under certain circumstances.
-Teachers may confiscate weapons, drugs, and other dangerous items from pupils-indeed, teachers may have a positive duty to confiscate such items.
+Teachers may confiscate weapons, drugs, and other dangerous items from pupils.

 A minor accused of juvenile delinquency may be detained without bail prior to trial (adjudicatory hearing) where the court finds that there is a serious risk that the minor would commit an act which would be a crime if committed by an adult.
 (A minor does not have the right to bail in a juvenile proceeding.)
 A minor may be deprived of his liberty for actions which would not be criminal if committed by an adult.
 For example, a minor who engages in sexual relations may be subject to commitment to a juvenile institution as an unruly child.
 Finally, a minor does not have the right of jury trial in juvenile proceedings.

-While the general rule is that minors cannot be given medical treatment without parental permission, there are major exceptions to the rule.
+While normally minors cannot be given medical treatment without parental permission, there are major exceptions to the rule.
 First, permission for treatment need not be obtained in an emergency.
-Second, a minor age 16 or over may voluntarily commit himself to a mental hospital for treatment for mental illness arising from drug abuse.
+Second, a minor aged 16 or over may voluntarily commit himself to a mental hospital for treatment for mental illness arising from drug abuse.
 Third, a minor of any age can obtain medical treatment for any condition arising from drug abuse, or for venereal disease.
 Fourth, pregnant minors may have abortions.